stijlist/vim-tmux-navigator/README.md

+# mislav's tmux-navigator

+**The plugin and following readme are from https://gist.github.com/mislav/5189704/**

 I use tmux splits (panes).
 Inside one of these panes there's a Vim process, and it has its own splits (windows).

 In Vim I have key bindings `C-h/j/k/l` set to switch windows in the given direction.
 (Vim default mappings for windows switching are the same, but prefixed with `C-W`.)
 I'd like to **use the same keystrokes for switching tmux panes**.